 - Members of the National Guard or Reserves must have either 90 days of active Gulf War service, or six years of other service and meet select requirements regarding the end of their service, such as honorable discharge, detailed at the link above.

 - Veterans’ spouses may also be eligible.
 They must be 1) unmarried after their veteran spouse died in service or from a service-related disability or 2) remarried at age 57 or older, on or after Dec.
 16, 2003.
 Spouses of servicemembers who are missing in action or are prisoners of war may also be eligible.
+Spouses of some totally disabled veterans may qualify as well, even if the disability was not their cause of death.

 Note that you can have a COE and still be turned down if you don’t meet a lender’s criteria for making the loan.
 You’ll likely still need to have a certain minimum credit score (this will vary, but 620 is a common cut-off) and have a favorable debt-to-income (DTI) ratio, meaning you aren’t already burdened by too many debt payments.
 In most cases, VA lenders are going to want to see a DTI of 41% or less, meaning your required debt payments don’t exceed 41% of your gross income each month.

-Where to Get a VA Loan
+Where to Get a VA Grant or Home Loan

-You can work with any VA-approved lender to obtain a VA home loan — simply ask whether the lender has completed the VA certification process.
+Loans: You can work with any VA-approved lender to obtain a VA home loan — simply ask whether the lender has completed the VA certification process.
 However, you may want to consider a military-focused lender that will likely have a lot more experience with VA loans than other institutions.
 Here are several options to investigate:

 - USAA is consistently among the top-ranked banks for customer service for most loan types, including mortgages.
 It’s the fourth-largest lender of VA loans by loan amount.
 USAA membership is restricted to military members and their families.